RaulPPelaez/superpunto/README.md

 The column color can be treated in two ways:

 **Default** or using --palette X

-	The colors are selected using C++ rand(), setting the initial seed to a constant given by --palette (or 923302100 by default), this constant defines a color palette with colors randomly distributed between 0 (black) and 255^3(white).
-The generated color palette contains 1000 colors.
+The default palette is "superpunto", which understands colors as an integer number between 0 an 1000.
+The palette is random inside that range.

-	The exceptions are id=0 -> red, id=1 ->green, id=2 -> blue
+Additionally, any palette from [matplotlib](https://matplotlib.org/stable/tutorials/colors/colormaps.html) can be passed to `--palette`, in which case the color column will be treated as a float between 0 and 1.

 **RGB** by using --RGB

 The colors will be treated as an BGR hexadecimal color, i.e. being 255 = 0xFF = red and 16711680 = 0xFF0000 = blue.

 ## Selecting spheres